mishop/mailygo/README.md

 # MailyGo

 MailyGo is a small tool written in Go that allows to send HTML forms, for example from static websites without a dynamic backend, via email.
-It can be used for contact forms on pages created with [Hugo](https://gohugo.io/) ([example](https://jlelse.dev/contact/)).
+It can be used for contact forms on pages created with [Hugo](https://gohugo.io/) ([example](https://www.mercedesfault.com)).

+Multiple defined recipients updated and now you can use one service for multiple sites and separate messages.

 MailyGo is lean and resource-saving.
 It can be installed with just one executable file.
 This repositroy is clone of [MailyGo](https://git.jlel.se/jlelse/MailyGo) with updated mod to use with Golang 1.8+